Hallo Bonjour Здравствуй Konnichiwa Hola

 A Bit About Us

 We are very proud of the range of languages on offer at IVC.
 All of our KS3 students study French and Spanish or German with the opportunity to choose from French, Spanish, German, Latin or Japanese at KS4.
-Our expertise in languages gives our students an advantage and leads to further study as part of the IB where it is possible to study French, Spanish, German, Japanese, Mandarin and Russian.
+Our expertise in languages gives our students an advantage and leads to further study as part of the IB where it is possible to study French, Spanish, German and Japanese.

 We believe that communication is key to language learning and offer many opportunities to enrich the learning experience through engaging activities in lessons, extra-curricular events, as well as a wide range of visits and exchanges.
 Students at IVC develop their transferrable life skills in lessons, building up their resilience to challenge and their self-confidence.